Gebre2020/sinatra-vacation-project/notes.md

   MVC
    - Controller should alwaysbe the middle man between model and view
-   - View and madel should never directly communicate
+   - View and model should never directly communicate

+Differnce between find and find_by

+name attribute of input field determines the keys in your params hash